gibify/Ignite-ReactJS/README.md

 * [GitHub-Project-Case](https://github.com/gibifyofficial/Ignite-ReactJS/tree/main/01-github-explorer)

-This project show the repositories hosting on github as (name of the repository, description of repository and  email to access it).
+This project show the repositories hosting on github as (name of repository, description of repository and link to access it).